-This is a list of all urban and regional planning courses.
-For more information, see Planning and Public Affairs.
+This is a list of courses with the subject code URP.
+For more information, see Planning and Public Affairs (Graduate College) in the Catalog.

 URP:2013 Introduction to Sustainability 3 s.h.

 Introduction to sustainability knowledge, skills, and habits as a means to shape one's vision of a sustainable citizen; emphasis on basic skills of literacy, applied math, and finding information; traditional sustainability knowledge areas related to society, economy, and environment; intersecting themes (e.g., informed consumerism, eco-economics, and livable environments).
+GE: Sustainability.
+GE: Social Sciences.
 Same as BUS:2013, GEOG:2013, SUST:2013.